arolson/Meme-Me-1.0/README.md

 </p>

  <h3>License</h3>
 There is no License attributed to this application.
-This application was created with guidence on how to build it by the Udacity course for iOS Development.
+This application was created with guidance on how to build it by the Udacity course for iOS Development.
 </header>